 Osaba Paris: tapas à la Basque!

-Osaba 29 rue Saint-Placide, 75 006 Paris
+Osaba, 29 rue Saint-Placide, 75 006 Paris

 From the Basque Country to Spain at La Noceria

-La Noceria 58 rue d’Aboukir, 75 002 Paris
+La Noceria, 58 rue d’Aboukir, 75 002 Paris

-Spanish restaurant Les Piétons, tapas bar
+Les Piétons Spanish restaurant and tapas bar

-Pedestrians 8 rue des Lombards, 75 004 Paris
+Les Piétons, 8 rue des Lombards, 75 004 Paris

 Les Cagettes, Paris Bastille

-Crates 3 rue Froment 75 011 Paris
+Cagettes, 3 rue Froment 75 011 Paris